SIakovlev/CarND_Term1_P2/writeup_template.md

 Data processing was done in two steps:

-* Adaptive ihistogram equalisation [CLAHE](https://www.wikiwand.com/en/Adaptive_histogram_equalization) algorithm.
-It improves the image contrast by computing histograms for diffrent parts and redistributes lightness over the image.
-It is done in three steps (taken from [here](https://stackoverflow.com/questions/31998428/opencv-python-equalizehist-colored-image)):
+* Adaptive histogram equalisation [CLAHE](https://www.wikiwand.com/en/Adaptive_histogram_equalization).
+This method improves the image contrast by computing histograms for diffrent parts and redistributes lightness over the image.
+In the case of German Traffic Sign Database, many images are too dark or too bright, hence brightness balancing will potentially help to make datasets more uniform and improve classification accuracy.

+The described procedure can be done in three steps (taken from [here](https://stackoverflow.com/questions/31998428/opencv-python-equalizehist-colored-image)):
     * Conversion to [YUV color space](https://en.wikipedia.org/wiki/YUV)
     * CLAHE algorithm is applied to Y channel
     * Conversion back to BGR color space